Revision 23-3; Effective July 1, 2023

 Carryover Standby List — Applicants from a previous day's standby list who have not been interviewed.

 Cascade Logic — A hierarchy of logic used to build Eligibility Determination Groups (EDGs) and evaluate eligibility for Texas Health and Human Services Commission (HHSC) programs and types of assistance.
 The EDG is built and eligibility is established at the highest level.
 If there are no eligible members after cascade logic is applied, the household is ineligible for the program.
 See definitions of Eligibility Determination Benefit Calculation (EDBC), rebuild EDG, run EDBC and Wrap Up.

 - A Supplemental Nutrition Assistance Program (SNAP) household whose members are all approved for TANF or SSI.
-A household member is a TANF or SSI recipient if the individual is approved for TANF or SSI but the benefit:
+A household member is a TANF or SSI recipient if the person is approved for TANF or SSI but the benefit:

 - has not yet been received;

 - A SNAP household that includes members authorized to receive TANF non-cash services and whose household gross income is less than 165 percent of the Federal Poverty Limit (FPL) for its size and meets the resource criteria.

 Certificate of Coverage — A certificate that serves as proof of a Medicaid recipient's most recent period of Medicaid coverage.
 The certificate is a requirement of the Health Insurance Portability and Accountability Act of 1996 (HIPAA), and is sent to denied recipients by the Texas Department of State Health Services (DSHS).
 Former Medicaid recipients may request a certificate within 24 months after their Medicaid is denied by calling 800-723-4789.